emerging-welfare/general_info/annotation-manuals/README.txt

 Please find more information about the project on http://emw.ku.edu.tr/

 The relevant corpus is on https://github.com/emerging-welfare/glocongold.
 The final database is on https://glocon.ku.edu.tr/.

-# glocongold
-The repo is about how to get access to the gold standard corpus that is created and exploited to generate the Global Contention Dataset (GLOCON).
 Please contact ahurriyetoglu@ku.edu.tr if you would like to use the GLOCON Gold dataset that is created in the scope of [Emerging Welfare](https://emw.ku.edu.tr/) project.

-A detailed description of the datasets created using this annotation manual are:
+A detailed description of the corpora and datasets created using this annotation manual are:

 Hürriyetoğlu A., Yörük E., Yüret D., Mutlu O., Yoltar Ç., Duruşan F., Gürel B. (2020).
 Cross-context News Corpus for Protest Events related Knowledge Base Construction.
 Automatic Knowledge Base Construction Conference.
 [URL](https://openreview.net/forum?id=7NZkNhLCjp)